Planning an Orlando vacation?

-There are so many fun things to do in Orlando, Florida, it’s impossible to do them all in one vacation.
-SeaWorld Orlando is among the top theme parks in the area, and we were glad that we included it in our most recent Orlando itinerary.
+There are so many fun things to do in Orlando, Florida, it's impossible to do them all in one vacation.
+SeaWorld Orlando is one of the area's top theme parks, and we had a great time there on our last Orlando trip.

 SeaWorld Orlando is not quite as crowded as some of Orlando's other parks, and it offers a fun balance of entertaining shows, thrill rides, and educational animal experiences.
 It was a great park for my kids when they were little.
 Now that they are older, they have found more fun things to do there.
 SeaWorld Orlando is a good park for families with a variety of ages and interests.

 We have visited SeaWorld in San Diego and Orlando.
 Both parks are fun, and offer similar experiences, but several rides and exhibits are better at SeaWorld Orlando.

 Want to know which, plus get the rest of my tips?
 Read on.

 SeaWorld has some of the biggest, scariest coasters in Orlando, and my kids (ages 10 and 13) loved them.
 Our previous SeaWorld trips have been focused on shows and animal experiences.
 We still love those, but this time my kids were all about the rides.